 - Rock and shotcrete: rock wedge splitter for controlled crack guidance; reprofiling with suitable cutting and shear tools.

-Planning guide for creating openings at the emergency exit
+Planning guide for creating openings for emergency exits

 The following steps serve as general guidance and do not replace project-specific expert planning: